Skip to content

 13 February 2023

-Imagine you want to work out a project with your class on food waste.
-Or one of the pupils complains about litter in the playground and you decide to tackle the problem with the school.
-How do you get started?
-Our project designer helps you to be action-oriented, to explore a sustainability issue with your pupils and come up with actions.
+Imagine a teacher wanting to work out a project on food waste.
+Or one of the pupils complains about litter in the playground and the teacher decides to tackle the problem with the entire class.
+How does that teacher gets pupils started?
+In those cases, the teacher can work with our action-oriented project designer.
 Five steps to more impact?
 Yes, you can!

 Why action-oriented work?

 When faced with major societal challenges, pupils can sometimes feel powerless, as they have little or no influence on what happens in the political and social spheres.
 As a teacher or school, you can use action-oriented work to ensure that pupils get a grip on the (small) world around them.
-So that they realise: I have impact.
+In that way they realise they do have impact.

 Note: action-oriented work is more than being able to perform action.
 The pupil's freedom of choice and thought process are the starting points.
 So, as a teacher, you do not propose a challenge or possible actions yourself.